caydenlund/sparkdown/README.md

 A new markup/markdown language for quickly taking notes.

-Written from scratch in C++.

-Notes are transpiled into LaTeX and can then be compiled into a PDF.
+Mark-sideways is a C++ library and command-line executable that provides, a simple, powerful, and easy-to-use API for transpiling notes into LaTeX code, which can then be compiled into a PDF.

-All code falls under the MIT license.

 ## Motivation:

-This project was created in a fit of anxiety in the early hours of the morning.
-Its purpose was to distract from unrelated emotional pain while simultaneously teaching a new programming language and providing a useful utility.
+Is LaTeX too verbose?
+Does markdown lack features?

+Enter mark-sideways, the new note-taking language.
+Mark-sideways is the perfect blend of simple, easy, and feature-rich.

+## Features:

+* Nested ordered and unordered lists.

+* Math mode: display your formulas neatly!

+* Verbatim mode: display code in a monospace text, with special characters and custom indentation supported.

+* Italic and bold text.

+* Arrows!

+* All LaTeX code is validin mark-sideways.

 ## Usage:

     Usage: mark-sideways <file> [OPTIONS]
       Options:
         -h, --help: 	    Print this help message.
         -v, --version:	  Print version information.
         -o, --output:	    Output file.
         -w, --overwrite:	Overwrite output file if it exists.